mozilla/remote-settings/docs/tutorial-attachments.rst

     curl -X POST ${SERVER}/buckets/${BUCKET}/collections/${COLLECTION}/records/${RECORD}/attachment \
          -H 'Content-Type:multipart/form-data' \
-         -F attachment=@$FILEPATH \
+         -F attachment=@$FILEPATH;type=application/vnd.dafsa \
          -u user:pass

+If not specified, the file type of the uploaded attachment is determined from the file extension, with ``application/octet-stream`` by default (see *CDN compression* below).

-And in order to create a record with both attributes and attachment, you'll have a generate a record id yourself.
+And in order to create a new record with both attributes and attachment, you'll have a generate a record id yourself.

 .. code-block:: bash